rakeshkorukonda2412/ansible-jan-2023/Day3/README.md

 Connection to localhost closed.
 </pre>

-## Running the playbook on Ubuntu and CentOS nodes
+## ⛹️‍♀️ Lab - Running the playbook on Ubuntu and CentOS nodes
 ```
 cd ~/ansible-jan-2023
 git pull